cocos/cocos-docs/en/getting-started/basics/editor-panels/properties.md

 # Properties

-**Properties** panel is the working area where we check and edit the current selected nodes, component properties and assets.
-Select the node in **Scene**, **Node Tree** panel or select asset in **Assets** panel, properties of this node, properties of all the components of this node and properties of assets will display in **Properties** panel for your inquiry and editing.
+**Properties** panel is the working area where we check and edit the current selected nodes, components and assets.
+Select a node in **Scene**, **Node Tree** panel or select an asset in **Assets** panel, their properties of this node, properties of all the components of this node and properties of assets will display in **Properties** panel for your inquiry and editing.

 ![properites-panel](inspector/properites_panel.png)